 Peyton McGinnis - Web Editor

-Peyton McGinnis, a sophomore computer science student, specializes in creating user-friendly digital experiences.
+Peyton McGinnis, a junior computer science student, specializes in creating user-friendly digital experiences.
 Growing up, Peyton quickly found interest in programming and graphic design that originated in web development, which led to pursuing a career in website design and development with a focus on accessible and clear interface design.
 He has built multiple websites and web-based apps specially suited for client organizations such as small businesses and churches.
 In his free time, Peyton also loves studying the Bible and philosophy, writing, volunteering in student-led events, and hanging out with his friends.
 He also particularly spends time researching and learning about abstract areas of mathematics such as graph theory, topology, and calculus.
 Athletically, Peyton also enjoys playing soccer for his society, the Sigma Alpha Chi Spartans, and watching Formula One racing events on the weekends.
 He can be found through his website at www.sergix.dev or contacted at email@example.com.

 Lindsey Mohnacky - Staff Writer

-Lindsey Mohnacky is a freshman English education major from South Bend, Indiana, who loves literature and photography.
+Lindsey Mohnacky is a sophomore English education major from South Bend, Indiana, who loves literature and photography.
 She grew up attending a Christian school and is excited for her studies at Bob Jones University.
 She loves reading Shakespeare and Agatha Christie, and if she is not reading, then she is probably watching Doctor Who or a Disney movie with her twin.
 She loves listening to The Piano Guys and playing soccer in her free time.
 Poetry has always been an enjoyable outlet for Lindsey, and she is excited to write for Inkwell.